 Traditional Vietnamese Iced Coffee & a Modern Style with Espresso

-Chances are if you walk into our house or work with us in our studio, you’ll end up sipping on some of our favorite coffee drinks: Vietnamese Iced Coffee or Cafe Sua Da.
+If you walk into our house or work with us in our studio, you’ll end up sipping one of our favorite coffee drinks.
+It’s a Vietnamese Iced Coffee or Cafe Sua Da.
 For the morning, a manual pressed espresso or cappuccino will start the day.
 In the afternoon when we start feeling sluggish, a Vietnamese iced coffee is the perfect “pick-me-up”.
-If you’ve never had a Vietnamese Iced Coffee, it’s a combination of strong coffee and a hit of sweetened condensed milk, add iced and a super refreshing “ahh”.
+This popular Vietnamese Iced Coffee is acombination of strong coffee and a hit of sweetened condensed milk with ice.
 Our Vietnamese iced coffee recipe is simple and can be made by various methods.

 How to Make Vietnamese Iced Coffee and different brewing methods: